 - “too many authors seem to fade out when they reach the references when preparing a manuscript and subsequently omit some from either the text or reference list as well as formatting them incorrectly!”

-- Errors also present in top medical journals according to study.
+- Errors are also present in top medical journals according to studies.